Lemonade

 (American lemon beverage)

 Lemonade and its basic theme of lemon juice, sugar and water is a popular drink around the world.
-It is a summertime favorite in the United States, where ramshackle stands selling glasses of the sweet-tart beverage are a favorite way for children to earn a little spending money.
+Made with fresh lemons, it's a summertime favorite in the United States, where ramshackle stands selling glasses of the sweet-tart beverage are a favorite way for children to earn a little spending money.

 Makes about 2 quarts